 connecting to and communicating with the service.

-Project Sonar performs its scans from one subnet, which can be
+Project Sonar performs its scans from several different subnets, which

-Project Sonar performs its collection activities from AWS EC2 nodes with
+Project Sonar performs its collection activities from AWS EC2 us-west-1,

 At no point does Sonar bypass any technical barriers or otherwise access non-public-facing computers.
 We are doing everything possible to reduce impact on remote networks and we follow best practices as already outlined by the ZMap developers.